The Power of the Word:

 How else can we believe if we haven’t witnessed and haven’t even heard the truth?

 A human being is called so, for a good reason.
 We’re not human ‘has’ been or ‘will be’.
 We’re a fresh renewable process and so is our faith.
-Thus, like drinking water, hearing has to take place daily, and in great amounts.
+Thus, like drinking water, listening to the Word of God has to take place daily, and in great amounts.
 The more, the better.

 (17) So then faith comes by hearing, and hearing by the word of God.